James Palmer is the Asset President of BHP Mitsubishi Alliance and a member of the Inclusion and Diversity Council. This is James's story.

 I have seen firsthand, and it is reinforced in our employee survey data that more inclusive and diverse teams out perform in a number of safety measures, are more productive and are more engaged.
 These teams demonstrate that inclusion and diversity delivers value.

 I do think that we’re moving in the right direction.
-On site at BMC and Mt Arthur Coal, as well as in the Brisbane office and across BHP, I'm seeing the attitudes and behaviours of an entrenched mining culture being brought to the surface and changing.
+On site at BMA, as well as in the Brisbane office and across BHP, I'm seeing the attitudes and behaviours of an entrenched mining culture being brought to the surface and changing.
 We're keeping a diverse range of people in our business for longer, as well as attracting new people from a range of disciplines and backgrounds.

 I believe the aspirational goal of gender balance by 2025, set by our CEO Andrew Mackenzie, has challenged mindsets and delivered the momentum we needed to set us on the right path.
 However it’s a joint effort when it comes to making this sustainable across all levels of the Company.
 Whether you’re in a leadership position or not, it takes all of us pulling together to make a real difference.